-Given some technical limitation of using EpiCollect 5 for the pilot study, such as the problem of implementing the field-experimental interventions within the application, work is ongoing on developing a bespoke smartphone application for the study approach described in the main manuscript.
-However, it may be sensible to consider outsourcing the development of a professional smartphone application to a software company specialised on developing mobile phone applications for a major study, since developing a complex, mutli-functional, high quality mobile phone application is not trivial or at least it is necessary to considerably increase the resources for developing a bespoke application.
+Given the technical limitation of using EpiCollect 5 for the envisioned research discussed above, work is ongoing on developing a bespoke smartphone application.
+However, it may be sensible to consider outsourcing the development of a professional smartphone application to a software company specialised on developing mobile phone applications for a major study, since developing a complex, multi-functional, high quality mobile phone application is not trivial or at least it is necessary to considerably increase the resources for developing a bespoke application.
 In this section a brief description of the our work on a bespoke smartphone application will be provided.
-Further technical details can be obtained from [1].
+Further technical details can be obtained from [5].

-The bespoke application dataUp, that we have been working on, is a hybrid application, a hybrid between a native application and a web application.
+The bespoke application dataUp, that we have been working on, is a hybrid application, i.e. a hybrid between a native application and a web application.
 Hybrid applications have the advantage that they allow crossplatform development but like native apps, they can be submitted to an app store from where the user can install them and they can take advantage of the many device features available (e.g. taking pictures, etc.) On the other hand, like web applications they rely on HTML being rendered in a browser, though the browser is embedded within the hybrid application.
 In fact dataUp is in many ways a wrapper for certain parts of the dataUp web application.

 The dataUp web application is based on a three-tier architecture with three components or layers: (1) Front-end web tier manages the HTTP requests, (2) the middle tier implements the core functionality and (3) the back-end database stores the data.
 When a user interacts with the web application or mobile phone application the browser submits a HTTP request to the middle tier and the middle tier then uses the request to retrieve or store data.
-For the web application framework we chose Python-based Flask web
+For the web application framework we chose Python-based Flask web framework.
+The advantage of Flask is the variety of features it offers, there are no platform restrictions and it allows for scalability, while providing maximum flexibility.
+For the design of the web application JQuery, a popular Java Script library was used.
+Asynchronous JavaScript and XML (AJAX) was used for smooth data retrieval.